MegaManSec/JoshuaHu/_posts/2024-01-15-credential-stuffing-done-right.md

 ---

 You’ll want to do all of this using some type of VPN or proxy.
 Once the website operators find out about this, they’ll look back and find the first probing.
-Just because you’re checking accounts using proxies, Tor, a vpn, or some hacked server, doesn’t matter or your reconnaissance is done using your real ip.
+Just because you’re checking accounts using proxies, Tor, a vpn, or some hacked server, doesn’t matter your reconnaissance can be done using your real ip.

 ---